demystifyfp/demystifyfp/content/fsharp/series/fstweet/project-setup.md

  To [restrict paket](https://fsprojects.github.io/Paket/dependencies-file.html#Framework-restrictions) to use the .NET Framework 4.6.1 version, we need to add, `framework: net461` in a new line in the *paket.dependencies* file.

-If you prefer to do this from your bash, you can achieve it using the following command
+If you prefer to do this from your command line interface, you can achieve it using the following command

 ```
 > echo 'framework: net461' >> paket.dependencies